Ze-Rato/Tic-tac-toe-MIPS-/README.md

 # Tic-tac-toe-MIPS-
 A failed attemp at a less than 100 lines tic tac toe on assembly.
+It works on mars, not sure if it would on an unemulated environment.
+On summer I'll probably have time to improve this and go down the 100 barrier.

+No upadtes till summer